oleg3790/Oversr/README.md

 ## Overview
-.NET-React sample web application for managing inventory
+Sample web application for managing inventory

+## Architecture
+This is an MVC application, built with .NET Core and React.js (and Bootstrap as CSS framework).
+An ORM is used for the database model (Entity Framework Core).

 ## Setup
 1. Clone this repo